-EMPLOYEE BENEFITS SECURITY ADMINISTRATION UNITED STATES DEPARTMENT OF LABOR This publication has been developed by the U.S. Department of Labor, Employee Benefits Security Administration (EBSA).
+This publication has been developed by the U.S. Department of Labor, Employee Benefits Security Administration (EBSA).

-To view this and other EBSA publications, visit the agency's website.
+To view this and other EBSA publications, visit the agency's Website at: dol.gov/agencies/ebsa.

-To order publications or speak with a benefits advisor, contact EBSA electronically.
+To order publications or speak with a benefits advisor, contact EBSA electronically at: askebsa.dol.gov.